k0retux/fuddly/docs/source/data_manip.rst

   (or ``None`` if the path match nothing), and for the writing operation all the matching nodes will get the new value.
-  The reading operation is equivalent to calling :meth:`framework.node.Node.iter_nodes_by_path` on the node and providing the parameter ``path_regexp`` with your path (except the method will return a python generator instead of a list).
+  The reading operation is equivalent to calling :meth:`fuddly.framework.node.Node.iter_nodes_by_path` on the node and providing the parameter ``path_regexp`` with your path (except the method will return a python generator instead of a list).

   The following python code snippet illustrate the access to the node named ``len`` to